adammakesfilm/creative-resources/README.md

 ---
 ### Contributing: [^](#table)
-Your contributions are always welcome! - If you want to contribute to this list, fill out the form below:
+Your contributions are always welcome! - If you want to contribute to this list, fill out the form below, send a pull request, *OR* open an issue.

 > [https://forms.gle/9QHYpvsmgPEhbQoS9](https://forms.gle/9QHYpvsmgPEhbQoS9)